deckhouse/deckhouse/modules/460-log-shipper/docs/USAGE.md

       password: c2VjcmV0IC1uCg==
 ```

-## Creating a source in namespace and reading logs of all pods in that NS with forwarding them to Loki
+## Creating a source in namespace and reading logs of all Pods in that NS with forwarding them to Loki

-Namespaced pipeline - reading logs from `test-whispers` namespace (all pods):
+Namespaced pipeline - reading logs from `test-whispers` namespace (all Pods):

 ```yaml
 apiVersion: deckhouse.io/v1alpha1